Moinak99/ProofOfReserveApi/IMPROVEMENTS.md

 Scalability:
-Database Optimization: Replace the in-memory database with  PostgreSQL or MongoDB to handle large datasets.
+Database Optimization: Replace the in-memory database with  database to handle large datasets.
 Implement indexing on UserId for fast lookups.

 Caching: Use Redis to cache the Merkle Root,reducing computation overhead.

-Load Balancing: Deploy the API behind a load balancer .
+Load Balancing: Deploy the API behind a load balancer for Performance improvements.
-Performance:

 Asynchronous Processing: Ensure all database and cryptographic operations are asynchronous using async/await to improve throughput.